danielmenezesjj/spring-bot-auth/readme.md

 # Spring Boot - User registration and authentication

-- API base with profile registration and permissions management, user registration and authentication.
+- API base with type user registration and permissions management, user registration and authentication.